confidential-filesystems/juicedata-juicefs/docs/en/security/encryption.md

     ```shell
     juicefs format --storage s3 \
-    --encrypt-rsa-key my-priv-key.pem \
+    --encrypt-root-key my-priv-key.pem \
     ...
     ```

-When creating a new volume using `juicefs format`, static encryption can be enabled by specifying the RSA private key with the `-encrypt-rsa-key` parameter, which will be saved on the Metadata service.
+When creating a new volume using `juicefs format`, static encryption can be enabled by specifying the RSA private key with the `-encrypt-root-key` parameter, which will be saved on the Metadata service.
 When the private key is password-protected, the password must be specified using the environment variable `JFS_RSA_PASSPHRASE`.

 Usage: